Academic Program Descriptions

 Marketing: Produces graduates who can recognize marketing problems, apply appropriate marketing tools and find satisfactory solutions.

-Mathematics: Prepares students: (i) to study pure and/or applied mathematics at the graduate level, prepares students for a position in fields requiring quantitative reasoning, problem solving and logical thinking, such as commercial and investment banks, government agencies, insurance firms and consulting companies.
+Mathematics: Prepares students: (i) to study pure and/or applied mathematics at the graduate level, (ii) for a position in fields requiring quantitative reasoning, problem solving and logical thinking, such as commercial and investment banks, government agencies, insurance firms and consulting companies.

 Mathematics — Computer Science option: Prepares students for a field requiring a fundamental knowledge of both mathematics and computer science; prepares students to obtain positions in software development which require competencies in upper-division mathematics.